Class Modality: Synchronous - Meeting online once every week.

 - All participants must complete and submit a Membership Programs Participation Form for each seminar or class they want to attend.
 A link to this form is included in the detailed confirmation email.

 - This class will be using Google Classroom.
 Therefore, you must have or create a Gmail account to fully participate in the class.

 - Payment plans are available as needed.
-Please contact Membership Programs Manager, Alayna Jacqueline Barnes, to discuss payment options.
+Please contact the Membership Programs Manager, Alayna Jacqueline Barnes, to discuss payment options.

-NOTE FROM KATE
+NOTE FROM DEBORAH